What are the best drum sample packs to improve your songwriting?

 Side note: While we couldn’t have known it at the time, many of these rooms have closed over the years.
 So, while you not be able to get your drummer into Fantasy Studios to record your own “Don’t Stop Believin’,” we were lucky enough to get in there while they were still in business.
 We hope the great sounds of these rooms live on in your music until one day, maybe, they are re-established.
 We really, really hope they do.

-An added benefit of this is that entire CDs have been written from a single loop library as the drums sound as though they were all tracked at the same time (which is the case with Beta Monkey loops).
+An added benefit of this is that entire albums have been written from a single loop library as the drums sound as though they were all tracked at the same time (which is the case with Beta Monkey drum samples and loops).
+When we record and produce our drum sample libraries, we capture as much drumming information as possible from the session.
+Different feels, tempos, sound sources (all drums and cymbals), timekeeping options (hihats, ride, crashes), and more – if we feel anything can be of use to a songwriter we record it and release it.

 Realism and Authenticity